 “It’s okay.
 It wasn’t about getting her to dance right now.”
 I looked over my shoulder and saw she was almost to the student parking lot.
 She turned to look back at me, and I waved.
 She shook her head at that, so I know she saw me.

 “Don’t you look nice!”
 Ben’s mother said when she answered the door.
 Dad had taken me to where he got his suits, and we’d picked out a sharp, single-breasted, black one tailored to fit me.
-My shirt was white Egyptian cotton with French cuffs, and he’d selected a dark crimson, silk, tie to go with it, and the scarlet pocket square.
-My dad’s rectangular, silver, cuff links flashed as I handed her one of the two roses my mother had picked up for me.
+My shirt was white Egyptian cotton with French cuffs, and he’d selected a dark crimson, silk tie to go with it, and a matching scarlet pocket square.
+My dad’s simple–rectangular–silver, cuff links flashed as I handed her one of the two roses my mother had picked up for me.
 “How lovely!”

 Without thinking, I blurted.
-“I have another.”
+“I have another in the car.”
 I heard Ben thumping heavy-footed down the stairs.
-I looked at him, and he was wearing his older brother’s Navy blazer, too long in the sleeves though it fit him in the shoulders.
+I looked at him, and he was wearing his older brother’s Navy blazer.
+Too long in the sleeves, though it fit him in the shoulders.

 “Ben, Josh looks very handsome.
 Don’t you-”

 “Yeah, he’s a real George Clooney.”
 He cut his mother off and saw what was in my hand.
 “A rose, too… ooooh, is it for her?”

 When we got there, it didn’t take long to spot her.
 She had a group of boys and girls around her.
 Including her date, the football team’s quarterback Brian Milchamp, a senior who was even taller than Diana was.
 The head chaperone, Ms. Dumphy, had just announced some rules governing dance conduct, and music had begun to play.

 Ben patted me on the back.
 “Here goes…” I nodded at him.